My mother Helen Bennett née Ritchie's family from Australia/Scotland

 Willie and Betsy’s eldest daughter, Mary Ritchie, known as Robin, had taught at The Rock Central School near Wagga Wagga after completing her studies in Sydney.
 After that she joined her family that had moved to Rhodesia after Willie had been retrenched.

 Gertrude May Jenkinson, known as “Maisie”, had taught her daughter Kate and two other girls at the school that she opened.
 It was named after the farm ‘Chisipite’, some 180 hectares in extent that her husband had bought when he retired as a Land Surveyor.
-Robin was engaged to a Jenkinson son but he was killed in WWII.
+Robin was engaged to Ian Jenkinson, their son, but he was killed in WWII.

-Dennis and Helen Bennett had bought the house on Dover Road and the Jenkinsons lived on the corner with North Road on a large block of land.
+Dennis and Helen Bennett had bought the house on Dover Road and the Jenkinsons lived on the corner with North Road on a large block of land that they had retained.
 Dennis often played tennis there on Sundays and the family played in the large garden and swam.
 The African Grey Parrot and turkeys always got attention from the kids.

-Returning back to the mid-1940s, Robin was teaching at Rusape School and subsequently met Terence Fynn, known as "Terry", who was spending his season on a tobacco farm on his return from WWII service.
-Terry had attended St Georges School then flew Lancasters during the war.
-He had flown 30 missions then taught pilots in Canada.
+Returning back to the mid-1940s, Robin was teaching at Rusape School where she met Terence Fynn, known as "Terry", who was spending his season on a tobacco farm on his return from WWII service.
+Terry was the eldest son to be born in Kingwilliamstown but his father became District Commisioner in Gatooma, Fort Victoria and Chimanimani.
+Terry went to St Georges when it moved from Bulawayo to Salisbury in 1927.
+He was a welterweight champion boxer at school then went to the UK to study as a Jesuit priest at Heythrop.
+He opted to join the Air Force when WWII broke out and flew Lancaster bombers during the war.
+He had successfully completed 30 missions then was sent to train pilots in Canada for a break.

 Terry Fynn is a descendant of William McDowall Fynn.
 William is the younger brother to Henry Francis Fynn and their father was Irishman Henry Francis Fynn who came from Doncaster.
 The family tree is presented below: